joannadouba/cafe-natura/README.md

 # Cafe Natura Website
 A front-end website for a fictional coffeeshop called Cafe Natura, Code by Joanna Douba

-**Full Creative Process available at: https://www.behance.net/gallery/80174791/Cafe-Natura-Web-Design-Dev**
+**Full Creative Process for this project is available at: https://www.behance.net/gallery/80174791/Cafe-Natura-Web-Design-Dev**

 ## Resources Used:
 - FontAwesome: http://fontawesome.io/